Can I Sue My HOA for My Slip and Fall?

 While this has been a long-standing defense, a new Michigan court ruling in 2023 states that it is no longer a reason to dismiss a claim.
 Instead, if a hazard is open and obvious, it may factor into the comparative negligence analysis. - Assumption of risk.
 This defense asserts that you willingly assumed the risk of injury by engaging in an activity or entering an area where the hazard was known or should have been reasonably anticipated.
 If you knew about the danger and proceeded anyway, the HOA may argue that you assumed responsibility for any resulting injuries.

 - Statute of limitations.
-The statute of limitations in Michigan is 3 years from the date of injury, so it’s essential to file your lawsuit within the specified time frame.
-If you don’t meet this deadline, the HOA can have your case dismissed.
+The statute of limitations in Michigan is three years from the date of injury, so it’s essential to file your lawsuit within this time frame.
+If you don’t meet this deadline, your case will be dismissed.

 - Lack of constructive notice.
 Constructive notice means the HOA should have known about the hazard through reasonable inspections or maintenance procedures.
-If the HOA can demonstrate that they had no reasonable way of knowing about the dangerous condition, they may argue they cannot be held liable.
+If the HOA can demonstrate that it had no reasonable way of knowing about the dangerous condition, it may argue that it cannot be held liable.

 - Emergency or unforeseeable circumstances.
 In some cases, the HOA may claim that the slip and fall resulted from an unforeseeable emergency or an event outside of their control, making it unreasonable to expect them to have taken preventive measures.